I want to thank Lou Farrell from Mentriz for writing this great article on being a nicer person and how that affects mental health.

 Anger can ruin a person, so letting go of it is of paramount importance.
 Harboring angry thoughts can even affect us physically in terms of stress and our heart.
 So being anger-free is being nice to other people.
 But it is easier said than done, and you need to work out ways of releasing anger.
 I find the best way to release anger is through journaling.
 Writing down all my thoughts, burning the said paperwork, and shredding them up into tiny shreds of paper will help you send the anger out into the ether and not internalize it anymore, and this will be projected in your demeanor towards other people.

 Commit To Random Acts Of Kindness

 Kindness is often overlooked as we all hustle and bustle about in the world, but committing to being actively kind to people can work wonders for your mental health.
-Being a nicer person starts with yourself, and avoid negative comments you may make about yourself.
+Being a nicer person starts with yourself and avoiding negative comments you may make about yourself.
 Then you can transfer this kindness to others by helping them out, such s volunteering, and do you know what?
-Helping others out face to face increases the hormone oxytocin, which is the love chemical so that you will feel good.
+Helping others out face to face increases the hormone oxytocin, which is the love chemical, so that you will feel good.

 Smile A Lot

 People respond well to a smile, and they also respond well to someone happy in themselves.
 So it would help if you smiled more often as it creates a pleasant feeling for others to see, and it will also make you feel better.
 I don’t mean fake it till you make it smile, people will see straight through this, but I mean the smile which comes from inside, you can’t fake this, and by being a nicer person to yourself, you will have more of these smiles in the storage room of your heart.